A 5-step rescue plan: modernize your product development process to design beyond the user.

 Also, make sure that you’re focusing on success drivers that you can actually impact with design.
 I don’t care how gifted your creative team is; they can’t make a regulatory standard disappear!

-So avoid focusing on that which you can’t change, or that which has a negligible overall impact on outcomes.
+Avoid focusing on that which you can’t change or that which has a negligible overall impact on outcomes.
 Instead, identify the items that appear to be most critical to the most important stakeholders.
 As you do, you’ll begin creating the list of success drivers that you’ll use to validate future product concepts.

-Industry-specific tip: if you’re dealing with a medical product, remember that your ultimate mission is to help achieve safety, efficacy, and improved patient outcomes (because that’s the ultimate goal of every stakeholder!).
+Industry-specific tip: If you’re dealing with a medical product, remember your ultimate mission is to help achieve safety, efficacy, and improved patient outcomes.
+Medical products are unique in that every stakeholder shares that same ultimate goal.